slugbyte/www.slugbyte.com/src/components/blog/day-6-with-the-space-heater/index.md

+# Needy for Speedy, Javascript Edition
-# Day 6 with the space heater.
+> aka.
+Day 6 with the space heater

+Howdy y'all, it's been a cold weak but at least my toes are warm.
+This here's a deep dive into the runtime speeds of javascript's different object creation methods.

-## 今天 I improved on a very sloppy gist from 昨天
+## I improved on a very sloppy gist from yesterday

-While experimenting with coding styles while working on some [Abstract Data Structures](github.com/slugbyte/data-structures) _lul basically none are implemented at the time of this post_ I've been reading lots of JS docs on [MDN](https://developer.mozilla.org/en-US/).
-The docs I was reading had big red warnings about the negative impacts from fussing around with Object prototypes.
-There are so many ways to make an Object, and my experiments had only been syntactic asthetics.
-I was playing around with formatting, syntax, feel, and readability (arguably all subjective).
-These MDN warnings provoked me to switch gears and write some code to test the speed of different Object instantiation techniques.
+While experimenting with coding styles while working on some [Abstract Data Structures](github.com/slugbyte/data-structures). ~~lul basically none are implemented at the time of this post~~.
+I've been reading lots of JS docs on [MDN](https://developer.mozilla.org/en-US/).
+The docs I was reading had many big red warnings about the negative impacts from fussing around with Object prototypes.
+I also found there are so many ways to make an Object.
+I had previously been playing around with formatting, syntax, feel, and readability (arguably all subjective), when these MDN warnings provoked me to switch gears and write some code to test the speed of different Object instantiation techniques.

 ## a little note
 To test the speed of different Object instantiation techniques, I modeled the following little note, and then implemented it a bunch of different ways.
-Some of the implementations varied due to what I've been calling "coding style", but they all at least implemented this data and behavior.
+Some of the implementations varied due to what I've been calling "coding style", but they at least implemented the following data and behavior.
 ```
 // NOTE
 {